theroyalwhee0/please/readme.md

 - npm test
 - npm run test-watch

-# Legal & Licence
+# Legal & License
 Copyright 2016 Adam Mill

-The library is released under Apache 2 licence.
-See LICENCE for more details.
+The library is released under Apache 2 license.
+See LICENSE for more details.